Military Police Directorate

 Within the Military Police, there is also a separate internal control unit that monitors the legality of administering military police powers as well as respect for human rights and freedoms while performing military police tasks.
 The Internal Control also acts on complaints against the Military Police actions.
 The Internal Control unit is managed by the Military Police Inspector appointed by the Minister of Defence.

-The Military Police Directorate has organizational units for functional capabilities, security and protection, crime suppression, operational and general affairs, and internal control.
-Units directly subordinated to the Military Police Directorate are the Criminal Investigation Group, Military Police Training Centre, and Centre for Operational and Technical Support of the Military Police.
+Units directly subordinated to the Military Police Directorate are the Military Police Criminal Investigation Group, Military Police Training Centre, and Centre for Operational and Technical Support of the Military Police.

 Tasks of the MP Directorate